Love of Allah And The True Spirit of Islam in Young at Heart:

 Being young at heart keeps you busy in your favorite activities.
-Children tend to have some of the most inquisitive minds.
-They get inspired by things quickly, they keep asking questions and they are full of excitement.
-It is at this tender age that you can start instilling the love of Allah and the true spirit of Islam in them.
+Children tend to have some of the most curious minds.
+They get inspired by things quickly, they keep asking questions, and they are full of excitement.
+At this tender age, you can start instilling the love of Allah and the true spirit of Islam in them.

-This can be quite tricky at once in our busy lives and the rise of technology, but here we will discuss some easy ways to ensure that your little one’s heart is immersed in the love of Allah.
+At first, this can be pretty tricky at once in our busy lives and the rise of technology, but here we will discuss some easy ways to ensure that your little one’s heart is immersed in the love of Allah.

 The love is already there:

-Before anything, always remember that love for Allah is already there in the hearts of our young ones. and it is our duty as parents to help nurture and sustain that love.
-Don’t take it as a hugely difficult task.
-So, do not underestimate how much understanding your child already has about their Creator from a very young age.
+Always remember that love for Allah is already there in the hearts of our young ones. and it is our duty as parents to help nurture and sustain that love.
+Please don’t take it as a hugely tricky task.
+So, please do not underestimate the understanding your child already has about their Creator from a very young age.